jdeitmerg/nanda-devi/instruction_set.md

 needs 26 bits.
 5 bits shall be allocated for the instruction group, that leaves another 28 instruction groups to be implemented with a maximum size of 27 bits.

+By numbering the groups as done below, only one 8th of the available instruction space is used.

 Source registers (src1, src0) can be any value if not applicable.
 If no register is to be written, dest has to be set to 19.